chibisnorlax/acnhbeginners/walkthrough/day 1.md

 - After placing your tent go talk to your villagers.
 They will ask you help in placing their tent.
 You have 2 options there 1. "looks good there" and 2. "i'll choose a place for you".
   - Option 1: Places your villagers tent where they had planned it to be!
   - Option 2: This gives you their tent kit and you can place it where you would like!

+### Collect materials!
+- Tom nook will give you some tasks to learn how to gather materials!
+You will need to collect tree branches and fruit!
+  - Press "A" when you are near a tree to shake it!
+If there are fruit on the tree then fruit will fall down and if there isn't then branches will!
+  - A tree with fruit can also drop branches!
+You need to shake the tree more than once though and it will also drop it's fruit!
+*fruit pics here?*

+### Party time!
+- After completing the objectives there is a party being held!
+You can have some fun there and then go to bed!
+*I need to add more here*

+### Syncing to real time
+- After you have fallen asleep you are now going to be synced to your timezone!
+Make sure you have set the correct time on your switch settings!
+(Go out of the game --> settings --> time and date) *i need to double check this*
+- Now Tom Nook will give you a *nook phone*.
+This can be accessed by pressing "ZL".

+### Tools
+- Tom Nook will give you the DIY recipes for flimsy tools.
+Gather materials to craft them.
+  - To view which materials you need click "ZL" to open your nookphone.
+Then click the DIY app *need to check this* and you can look at the materials needed for the DIY's!